-Movement is accomplished by playing Action cards, but depending on the type of card you play, you may be moving riders who are linked to yours...even other players' riders.
+Movement is accomplished by playing Action cards, but depending on the type of card you play, you may be moving riders who are linked to yours - even other players' riders.

-Any concurrent line of riders is considered a linked line.
-Riders next to each other are not linked.
-Riders can unlink themselves with sideways movement or certain Action cards, or they can unlink others by bumping other riders (page 13).
+Any concurrent line of riders, front to back, is considered a linked line, while riders to the side of each other are not linked.

+Riders can unlink themselves with sideways movement or certain Action cards, or they can unlink others by bumping other riders (page 8).
 At the end of every movement, linked relationships are re-defined based on current road positions.